moonylabs/moonylabs.github.io/docs/tokenomics/supply.md

 - **Users can say “send me 500 Bits” instead of ⍜0.00000500**

 These representations are especially valuable in consumer applications, mobile apps, and cultural contexts where ease of understanding matters.
 Every Moony and every Bit is fully fungible.
-There are no token classes, no priority minting, and no hidden privileges.
-Whether minted on day one or year ten, each token carries equal weight and value.
+There are no token classes, no priority unlocking, and no hidden privileges.
+Whether unlocked on day one or year ten, each token carries equal weight and value.
 This universality supports Moony’s role as a neutral, protocol-level asset across the decentralized economy.

 ## Visual Representation